Korchy/wordpress_wp2d/README.md

 You can enable or disable auto-posting for the current post with the checkbox in the post's meta (defaultly enabled).

-Supported autoposting to one Discrod channel.
+Supported auto-posting to one Discrod channel.

 Plugin web-page
 -